vsincar/filmofy/README.md

 - UI and Front End codes working

   > **Note**
-  > Note: There is no Back-End coding here.
+  > info: There is no Back-End coding here.

 ## Here screetshots
 ![Filmofy HomePage](WebScreen.png)